 Unsatisfactory Needs Improvement Satisfactory Target Data collection Data is collected but show no clear representation of student performance.
 Data represents student performance, but may not be clear.
 Data validly and reliably represents student performance Data validly and reliably are extremely helpful, representing student performance clearly and meaningfully.
 Data display Data is recorded and displayed, but analysis and interpretation are difficult or impossible.
 Data is recorded and displayed, and minimally facilitates analysis or interpretations.
 Data is appropriately and adequately recorded and/or displayed to facilitate analysis and interpretation.
 Data is recorded and displayed in such a way that analysis and interpretation are clear, logical, and obvious.
 Data analysis Minimal processes are applied to the data, and analysis is disconnected from the actual data processes.
 Processes are applied to the data, but they may be inconsistent and/or inconclusive.
 Appropriate and accurate processes are applied to the data.
 Data is thoroughly analyzed using the most appropriate means.
-Data interpretation Interpretations and/or conclusions are disjointed from the data. to the data, but they may be inconsistent and/or inconclusive.
-Interpretations and/or conclusions are logical, and are appropriately supported by evidence from the data analysis.
+Data interpretation disjointed from the data. to the data, but they may be inconsistent and/or inconclusive.
+Interpretations and/or Interpretations and/or conclusions are logical, and are appropriately supported by evidence from the data analysis.
 Interpretations and conclusions clearly emerge from the data analysis and are presented in a professional, concise, and thorough manner.
-Implications for instruction Implications are not supported by the data and are not appropriate to the students, content, or teaching/learning situation. by it.
-Stated Implications are supported by the data and are appropriate to the identified students, content, and teaching/learning situation.
+Implications for instruction situation.
+Implications are somewhat related to the data, but my not be clearly supported by it.
+Stated implications may not be appropriate to identified students, content, and teaching/learning situation.
+Implications are supported by the data and are appropriate to the identified students, content, and teaching/learning situation.
 Multiple implications are clearly supported by the data, and are appropriate to the identified students, content, and teaching/learning situation.